Call for more information or to schedule an appointment:443-682-6800 443-682-6800

 - Ancestries such as African American, Alaska Native, American Indian, Asian American, Hispanic, Native Hawaiian or Pacific Islander American

 - Family history of Type 2 diabetes – parent, sister or brother

 - History of heart disease or stroke

 - Little or no physical activity or exercise

 - Polycystic ovary syndrome, a common cause of female infertility

 The A1C test is one of the most common tools used to diagnose prediabetes.
 The test measures your average blood sugar levels, and you can take it at your doctor's office.
 After taking our blood sample, your doctor will send it to a lab and tell you the results.

 Prediabetes: A Chance to Prevent Type 2 Diabetes

 Participate in the UM Midtown Diabetes Prevention Program.
-This free, CDC-approved program provides information and coaching to help you make lifestyle changes to reverse prediabetes or prevent it from becoming type 2 diabetes.
+This CDC-approved program provides information and coaching to help you make lifestyle changes to reverse prediabetes or prevent it from becoming Type 2 diabetes.